trust-mfn-berlin/animals-as-objects/vault/story.keeping-records-of-animals.md

 The fragmented supply chain of the global animal trade, with its myriad actors, sources, and forms of knowledge but without any standardised form of record-keeping, influenced which kind of information was passed on to whom. **In some cases, no data was recorded at all, because, for dealers and zoos alike, it was not crucial to have precise details about the location where the animal was caught – whereas, for collection curators, that was the equivalent of an incomplete data situation.** Different kinds of information and inscriptions were of differing significance and value for dealers as commercial enterprises and for museums as scientific institutions.
 The way that data was recorded, passed on, and stored depended on disciplinary standards, institutional purposes, and practical reasons, and in turn influenced the scientificity or at least the claim to it.
 In short: various needs required and shaped various practices of record-keeping.

-These differences confronted the Zoological Museum with problems that sometimes only came to light many years later.
+These differences confronted the Zoological Museum with [[problems|story.untraceable]] that sometimes only came to light many years later.
 This was because animal cadavers delivered to the museum by the zoo were frequently only entered into the inventory and scientifically described months or even years later.
 For this reason, museum curators sometimes requested information from the zoo about animals that had come to the museum long before and had made their way into the zoo even earlier.
 In some cases, this made it all the more difficult to reconstruct where exactly the animal had been captured.

 This is revealed once again by the elephant cow “Mary”, who came to the Zoological Museum from Berlin Zoo after her death in 1924.
 When museum curator Hermann Pohle wrote to animal trading company Hagenbeck to request information about the animal, it had been 44 years since she had been imported to Germany in 1888.
 The difficulty now was not just finding people or records that could provide information about the past import; the problem was also of a scientific nature.
 Over the course of those 44 years, it had become increasingly important from a zoological standpoint to make sure that records, in particular of where something had been found or captured, were as precise as possible.
 However, Zukowsky wrote the following about “Mary”: